Background

 So spanking, and not only spanking, discipline in general, whipping, spanking, many others, and all these manifestations, they introduce certainty to the abuse.
 They make the abuse unequivocal, clear, certain, cannot be argued with.

 In other words, it reduces anxiety.
 Discipline introduces certainty.
 Certainty reduces anxiety.
+That's why the narcissist feel much better after such a session.

 This anxiety is gone.